A metric boundary theory for Carnot groups: Horofunction boundaries of higher Heisenberg groups

 Let $\HHR$ be the real Heisenberg group of dimension $2n+1$ and of step 2.
 In exponential coordinates, $\HHR \cong \R^{2n+1}$, which we will think of as $\R^n \times \R^n \times \R$, where

 and where $\cdot$ above represents the standard inner product on $\R^n$.
-We will equip $\HHR$ with a layered sup norm
+We will equip $\HHR$ with a polysmooth layered sup norm

-where we will endow the first layer $V_1 \cong R^{2n}$ with a norm $\norm{\cdot}_{V_1}$ which is either \begin{enumerate} \item polyhedral, or \item smooth, as defined in Section~\ref{section-general}. \end{enumerate} For generic metrics of this type, we are able to give an explicit analytic and topological description of the horofunction boundary.
+where we will endow the first layer $V_1 \cong R^{2n}$ with a norm $\norm{\cdot}_{V_1}$ which is either \begin{enumerate} \item polyhedral, or \item smooth, as defined in Section~\ref{section-general}. \end{enumerate} For generic metrics of this type, we are able to give explicit analytic and topological descriptions of the horofunction boundary.
 There are certain layered sup norms on $\HHR$ which exhibit special symmetries and for which typically disjoint parts of the horofunction boundary have nonempty intersection.
 We will say that these norms have {\em non-separated} boundaries.
 In these examples, our discussions below describe the horofunctions in the boundary, but the topological type of the boundary may differ from the general case.
 See Section~\ref{sec:degenerate} for a more precise definition of non-separation and Section~\ref{sec:deg_example} for an example of the boundary of a norm with non-separated boundary.

-\begin{thmb} The horofunction boundary of $\HHR$ equipped with a layered sup norm is full-dimensional, i.e., has codimension 1.
+\begin{thmb} The horofunction boundary of $\HHR$ equipped with a polysmooth layered sup norm has dimension $2n$.
 Except in non-separated cases, the horofunction boundary is homeomorphic to a $2n$-dimensional button pillow.
-That is, the boundary is homeomorphic to the sphere $S^{2n}$ with closed neighborhoods of the north and south poles identified. \end{thmb}
+That is, the boundary is homeomorphic to the sphere $S^{2n}$ with closed neighborhoods of the north and south poles identified, as in Figure~\ref{fig:button}. \end{thmb}

 To prove this theorem, we make use of the result \cite{FNG} described above in Section~\ref{sec:Pansudifferentiability}.
 Indeed, by computing all possible blow-ups, that is, generalized directional derivatives, of the homogeneous norm at points on the unit metric sphere, we will find all horofunctions in boundary.
-Recall that for a point $p$ on the unit metric sphere $\partial B$ and $q \in \HHR$, the principal blow-up $f$ at $p$ is
+Recall that for a point $p$ on the unit sphere $\partial B$ and $q \in \HHR$, the principal blow-up $f$ at $p$ is

 If this blow-up function is linear, the principal blow-up is the only blow-up of the norm at $p$.
 Otherwise, by Theorem~A the principal blow-up function is piecewise-linear and defined by at least two partial functions.
 In this case, the set of all blow-ups at this point is equal to the set of translates of the principal blow-up, as described in Section~\ref{sec:blow-ups}.
 We will break up the metric spheres into various regions to analyze the sets of blow-up functions.
 Identifying $\HHR$ with $\R^n \times \R^n \times \R$, we will think of $\R^n \times \R^n$ as horizontal directions and of $\R$ as the vertical component.
 In doing so, we break up $\partial B$ into interior ceiling and floor points, interior wall points, and seam points at the intersection of the walls with the ceiling or floor.
 See, for example, Figure~\ref{fig:button}.